-F41.0 is a billable ICD-10-CM code that can be used to specify a diagnosis.
+F41.0 is a billable/specific ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A disorder in which an individual experiences recurrent, unexpected panic attacks and persistent concern about having additional panic attacks.
 Agoraphobia is not a component of this disorder.